Mayor Pete becomes main target for Dems, moderates and leftists alike

 Sanders is leading at 19 percent, followed closely by Buttigieg (18 percent), Biden (14 percent) and Warren (13 percent).

-The Sanders campaign, which paved the way with a strong grassroots-funded campaign in 2016 and again for 2020, also took a shot at Buttigieg.
+The Sanders team, which paved the way with a strong grassroots-funded campaign in 2016 and again for 2020, also took a shot at Buttigieg.

 Jeff Weaver, a Sanders adviser, sported a “PetesWineCave.com” T-shirt to the debate.
 The domain redirects to Sanders’ campaign fundraising page, which raised a whopping $1 million alone on debate day.